jsndyks/cityCreativeCoding/docs/comms/cc.2024.pointless.241018.md

 ## The Portfolio

 We work with lots of colleagues and former students in industry and business, with friends and partners at places like Google, Meta, Microsoft and Apple.
-The Centre for Doctoral Training that we are setting up with £8M of government funding also has £1M backing from industrial collaborators - such as: BT, The Natural History Museum, The Nuclear Decomissioning Agency; The Greater London Authority.
+The Centre for Doctoral Training that we are setting up with £8M of government funding also has £1M backing from industrial collaborators - such as: BT; Ordnance Survey; The Natural History Museum; The Nuclear Decommissioning Agency; Genetec; Observable; The British Red Cross; The Greater London Authority.
 Increasingly we hear the importance of a portfolio when candidates are considered for technical roles.

 <blockquote>The first thing an employer looks at is the GitHub repo</blockquote>